toolleeo/cli-apps/README.md

 ## <a name="viewers"></a>Viewers

-* [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.
 * [bat](https://github.com/sharkdp/bat) - A cat clone with syntax highlighting and Git integration.
 * [cacaview](http://caca.zoy.org/wiki/libcaca) - A library and a program to display JPG, PNG, GIF or BMP images in the terminal using ASCII characters.
 * [feh](https://feh.finalrewind.org/) - "X11 image viewer aimed mostly at console users" (cit.); with no fancy GUI, it is controlled via commandline arguments and configurable key/mouse actions.